Authorities bring Dakota Theriot back to Louisiana after waive on extradition; accused killer faces five counts of first-degree murder

-GONZALES -- Dakota Theriot, the 21-year-old Gonzales man who confessessed to three murders in Livingston Parish and two in Ascension Parish, arrived in Louisiana tonight, 12 hours after he waived extradition during a hearing in Virginia.
+GONZALES -- Dakota Theriot, the 21-year-old Gonzales man who confessed to three murders in Livingston Parish and two in Ascension Parish, arrived in Louisiana last night, 12 hours after he waived extradition during a hearing in Virginia.

 Deputies from Ascension Parish Sheriff's Office arrived with Theriot around 8:30 p.m.
-The whisked him past an iron gate, through a passageway and into a detective's office for processing and questioning.
-Detectives boarded a non-commercial flight to Viriginia to take Theriot into custody for the return to Louisiana.rr
+They whisked him past an iron gate, through a passageway and into a detective's office for processing and questioning.
+Detectives boarded a non-commercial flight to Virginia to take Theriot into custody for the return to Louisiana.

-Theriot held his head down and remained silent amid questions from reporters along the 20-secont walk between the gate and the entrance of the building.
+Theriot held his head down and remained silent amid questions from reporters along the 20-second walk between the gate and the entrance of the building.

-He will be charged with two counts of first-degree murder for the slaying of his parents, Keith and Elizabeth Trahan, both 50, in Gonzales.

 "The process is still unfolding," he said.
-"There's a lot of work left to be done on this case, and we're both in constant contact with our district attorneys (Scott M. Perrilloux, District 21 in Livingston Parish, and Ricky L. Batin, of District 21 for Ascension Parish.
+"There's a lot of work left to be done on this case, and we're both in constant contact with our district attorneys (Scott M. Perrilloux, District 21 in Livingston Parish, and Ricky L. Babin, of District 21 for Ascension Parish.)

 He reportedly stole Billy Ernest's 2004 Dodge pickup for the drive to Gonazles and the 16-hour trip to rural Virginia.

 Theriot was arrested Jan.
-27 in Wasaw, Va., a town of 1,300 which serve as the county seat of Richmond, County, a rural area 50 miles west of the Atlantic coast.
+27 in Wasaw, Va., a town of 1,300 which serves as the county seat of Richmond, County, a rural area 50 miles west of the Atlantic coast.

 Autopsies from all five murders show the victims died from single gunshot wounds to the head.